-Students begin the course by producing a series of workshop pieces loosely based around the theme of 'Natural & Man Made'.
+Students begin the course by producing a series of workshop pieces loosely based around the theme of 'Natural Forms'.
 This will develop students understanding of observational drawing and painting, printmaking, mixed media, sculpture and contextual research.
-These skills are then applied and mastered with the 'Microscopic World' project.
-Produced in year 10, this project focuses on the abstract forms and patterns created by microscopic and cellular imagery.
-Students will experiment in a range of 2D and 3D including textile sculpture and ceramics before producing individual outcomes in a discipline of their choosing.
-In year 11 students will produce their final project 'Distorted Portraits'.
-Students are given a great deal of freedom to produce a portraiture project in their preferred media inspired by artists of their choice.
+These skills are then applied and mastered with the 'Being Human' project.
+Produced in year 10, this project focuses on contemporary issues and portraiture.
+Students will experiment in a range of 2D and 3D processes before producing individual outcomes in a discipline of their choosing.
+In year 11 students will produce their final 'Personal Project'.
+Students are given a great deal of freedom to produce a project from a set number of themes.
+This prepares students for the externally set task and enables them to work in their preferred media inspired by artists of their choice.
 This independence is carried through to their externally set assignment where students have complete control over what they produce from one of the seven starting points provided by AQA.